 This is the report given by our chair, Ginny Lee to our Annual Network Meeting 28th, September 2016.

 This year has been a reflective 12 months.
 The core Transition Malvern Hills group, (Myself, Robin, Ian and Dinah) has been investing the time in looking at ‘where next’ for TMH.
 We started this process by organising 6 weekly workshops, to discuss potential new projects, these were led by Richard Priestley, who has a wider vision and knowledge of low energy projects that are happening on a global as well as a local scale.
-The idea of the workshops was to reconcile the work of TMH within the Malvern area with the initiatives that have, happening in the area.
+The idea of the workshops was to reconcile the work of TMH within the Malvern area with the initiatives that have happened in the area.
 The conclusion was that many of us are now working on existing successful initiatives not leaving the manpower to begin new projects.

 Our next step was to take an overarching view of our work since the grassroots Transition movement was brought to life in Malvern in 2007.
 Some of us remember those early days when we had a blank slate to work with - The question being ‘What was to be our first low carbon initiative?’
 Much of it was about creating a medium to highlight the issues we will be facing with Global Warming being very much a reality that would affect us all.
 Hence the creation of the TMH calendar, this was distributed throughout Malvern advertising films, talks and projects led by founder volunteers.
 In 2009 our calendar had the following events: